Digital Text Analyzer Online

 Bloggers and website owners can view drafts before they publish them.
 This tool helps you identify overly long sentences and thin sections, weak keyword coverage, and formatting issues that make the content harder to read.

-The analyzer helps you stay within your assignment limits and makes complex writing easier to understand.
+The analyzer helps students stay within assignment limits and makes complex writing easier to review before submission.

 Social Media Managers